Rhythm on the Wall – Content Driven Bulletin Board Ideas

 Kids look at what we put out in the hallways and they actually think about what’s up on our bulletin boards.
 When I put up a rhythm bulletin board like the ones I’ve shared here, kids start to think about words in a new way.
 They make connections between the people, places, and things they see in every day life and the rhythms they learn about in music class.
 Since using rhythm bulletin boards I’ve had teachers and parents talk to me about how their kiddo was identifying rhythms in everyday words and coming up with their own list of rhythm words.

-So far I’ve made four rhythm bulletin board sets like this:
+So far I’ve made seven rhythm bulletin board sets like this:

 - The Rhythm of Life (Fall-themed)